Get the latest insights

 When the behavior that’s bothering you is ongoing, you might need to speak up.
 You can’t expect those around you to be mind readers.
 Address these issues directly and sooner rather than later (before they fester and you explode).
 Effective confrontation can be a calm interaction if we work to manage emotions and make sure the other person involved feels listened to and that his or her viewpoint has been well communicated and understood.

-- Identify the issue(s) without placing blame.
-Explain the impact of the issue(s).
+Identify the issue(s) objectively using facts and without placing blame.
+Also explain the impact of the issue(s) in a fact-based way.
+Then stop talking.

-- Ask them to shift to problem-solving mode with you.
 Establish realistic goals for the outcome, and get agreement.

-- Choose your battles wisely.
 Know when it’s best to agree to disagree.

-- When a mutually acceptable solution is met, get agreement.
+When a mutually acceptable solution is met, get agreement.
 Ask for their commitment to help make it work.

-- Follow up on the situation, and make sure both parties keep their end of the bargain
+Follow up on the situation, and make sure both parties keep their end of the bargain.

 Tolerance can be a great thing in any office.
 But non-confrontation isn’t the same thing as tolerance.
 When a behavior or situation repeatedly bothers you, it may be time to speak up rather than avoid confrontation.
 Prepare and consider how you can keep both your and others’ emotions out of the mix.